UofUEpiBio/defm/README.md

 ```

 The `NA` entries in the matrix mean that those can be either zero or
 one.
-In other words, only values different from `NA` will be taken into
+In other words, only values different from `NA` will be considered
-account for specifying the terms.
+for specifying the terms.
 Here is the factory function:

 ``` r
 # Creating the model and adding a couple of terms